 Our successful 100kw hydro at Lael Forest has operated since 2017 and accrues cash for community projects in cooperation with Ullapool Community Trust.
 As agreed at our 2018 AGM, Broompower is intent on purchasing the hydro footprint from Forest and Land Scotland(FLS) and some 94 hectares or more of forest that surrounds it including land capable of hosting woodland crofts.

 This opens up prospects for various land uses.
 We have dubbed the project HELP centred upon meeting the challenges of climate change and biodiversity improvements to create rural housing, employment, and a lifestyle for our people, to live and prosper in a growing and more resilient community.

 What do you think?
 Are you interested in becoming a woodland crofter?
 Let us know by email to email@example.com

 LCR’s proposal for the purchase of land from Forest & Land Scotland (FLS) was initiated in August 2018 and approved for further development at its AGM later that year.
 Subsequent developments were linked to Ullapool Community Trust (UCT) plans for a potentially much larger Community Asset Transfer (CAT) scheme supported by funding from the Scottish Land Fund (SLF).
-The project missed key deadlines and the CAT scheme has ended ahead of the Scottish Parliamentary elections in May.
+The CAT scheme has now ended ahead of the Scottish Parliamentary elections in May.
 A new scheme is expected after the election although this is dependent upon its outcome.
-Meantime UCT has decided to end its interest in the land purchase.
+Meantime UCT has decided to pause its interest in the land purchase.

 The proposal now is for LCR to take forward its initial plan on a revised basis.
 The aim is to be ready to make a CAT application at the earliest opportunity.
 This will require further authority from LCR’s members with ongoing consultations with them and the wider community.